martin-eden/Embedded-InfraredCloner/Readme.md

 capture signal from infrared receiver.
 It allows you to play captured signal.
 And print it.

+It is designed to capture infrared signal from consumer emitters, not to replace oscilloscope.

+Duration precision is 4 micro-seconds, data points capacity is 80.

-To try, connect receiver to pin 8, emitter to pin 3 and upload code in hex file in `bin/`.
+To try, connect receiver to pin 8, emitter to pin 5 and upload code in hex file in `bin/`.
 Connect to serial port at 115200 baud.

 To modify, use `GetLibs` to get framework libraries and compile